 Captivate 5 wasn’t just a normal update from Cp4.
 Under the hood it was totally rebuilt from the ground up to rely a lot more on XML technologies.
 Adobe added an Adobe Captivate Cached Projects folder inside the user’s My Documents folder.
 Captivate uses the Project Cache to store data while working on project files.
 Adobe also uses this cache to speed up publishing times for Cp projects.
 The cache maintains separate folders for each Captivate project currently being edited, and inside these folders are zillions of small files that control every aspect of every object in the project.
 This cache folder can eventually accumulate several gigabytes of files and cause Captivate to become unstable, causing all manner of issues.
 So you need to clean out the cache from time to time.
 In fact, Adobe recommends you clear your cache after completing each project and before you begin the next one.

-In a section of the Infosemantics guide to Troubleshooting Adobe Captivate we outline a number of precautionary steps you can take to set up your Captivate working environment and thereby avoid many common issues.
+There are a number of precautionary steps you can take to set up your Captivate working environment and thereby avoid many common issues.
 One of these steps involves changing the default locations of your Project Cache folder.
 You are well-advised to take this action.

 Never use Windows Explorer or the MAC Finder tool to delete the files in the cache folder while Captivate is open or you may crash the program.
 The recommended method is to use the Clear Cache button under Edit > Preferences > General section.